 Monty Wildhorn, an alcoholic novelist of Westerns, has lost his drive.
 His nephew pushes him to summer in quiet Belle Isle.
 He begrudgingly befriends a newly single mom and her 3 girls who help him find the inspiration to write again.

-Ghosts of Mississippi is a drama covering the final trial of Byron De La Beckwith (Woods), the assassin of the 1960s civil rights leader Medgar Evers.
-It begins with the murder and the events surrounding the two initial trials which both ended in hung juries.
-The movie then covers District Attorney, Bobby De Laughter's (Baldwin) transformation and alliance with Myrlie Evers (Goldberg), the widow of Medgar Evers, as he becomes more involved with bringing Beckwith to trial for the third time 30 years later.
-Some of the characters are played by the actual participants in this story.
+Ghosts of Mississippi is a real-life drama covering the final trial of Byron De La Beckwith, the assassin of heroic civil rights leader Medgar Evers.
+The movie begins with the murder on June 12, 1963 and the events surrounding the two initial trials which both ended in hung juries.
+The movie then covers district attorney Bobby De Laughter's transformation and alliance with Myrlie Evers, Medgar Evers' widow, as he becomes more involved with bringing Beckwith to trial for the third time 30 years later.
+Byron De La Beckwith was convicted on February 5, 1994, after having remained a free man for much of the 30 years after the murder, giving justice for Medgar Evers' family.
 Written by

 Joel Schesser <firstname.lastname@example.org>

 Delmar Dennis (a key witness against the murderer, Byron De La Beckwith) and his family can be seen as extras in the parade scene.
 At the film's ending, a title card indicated that Bobby DeLaughter had run for a position as a judge and been defeated.
 That was true at the time.
 Subsequently, he was appointed to a judgeship and later elected overwhelmingly to that position.
 See more »

 When Bobby's father calls to his grandchildren to come get some of the baby-back ribs he's cooking on the grill, the kids come running off the boat dock.
 They start running in age order, with the boy in the light orange shirt second.
 But when the camera changes, the boy in the orange shirt is suddenly first.
 See more »